eni21-star/MYTHRIFT/README.md

 Contributions are welcome!
 If you have suggestions for improvements or encounter issues, please submit a pull request or open an issue on GitHub.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or support, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any questions or support, please reach out to [eniolaolagbegi@gmail.com](mailto:your-email@example.com).

 ---

 Happy thrift shopping!

 ```

-Feel free to adjust the details and contact information as needed.
-This `README.md` provides a comprehensive guide to setting up and using your description generator service.